Making an offer - Downsizing - First time buyer

 What is gazumping?

-Gazumping is the term used when the seller accepts your initial offer on a house yet goes on to accept a higher offer from a different buyer.
+Gazumping occurs when the seller accepts your initial offer on a house yet goes on to accept a higher offer from another buyer before contracts are exchanged.
+This leaves the original buyer disappointed and potentially out of pocket for any expenses incurred during the process.

 What is gazanging?

-Gazanging is the term used when a seller decides they no longer want to sell their house at all and pulls out of the house sale last minute.
+Gazanging happens when a seller decides they no longer want to sell their house at all and pulls out of the house sale at the last minute.
+This abrupt change can leave potential buyers without a property and facing unexpected costs.

 Can you stop being gazumped and gazanged?